Interesting facts about Indore’s lavish Lal Baag Palace that you should know

-The Lal Baag Palace in Indore stands as the relic of Indore’s rich culture and heritage.
-The palace complex that was built in 1886 by Holkar Rulers, stands tall telling the tales of a past that is worth dwelling into.
-Lal Baag Palace is one of the most visited places in Indore and here is why-
+The Lal Baag Palace in Indore stands as a relic of Indore’s rich culture and heritage.
+The palace complex was built in 1886 by the Holkar Rulers, and stands tall, telling the tales of a past that is worth dwelling into.
+Lal Baag Palace is one of the most visited places in Indore and it holds many fascinating secrets.

 The Lal Baag Palace is considered to be one of the most stylish residences in the country.
 The construction of the palace began in 1886 and went up to 1902.
 It was done in three phases, hence the Palace’s structure and the entire theme came out to be extraordinarily modern.
 The palace is spread in an area of 28 hectares and replicates some of the most lavish palaces of the west including Buckingham Palace and Palace of Versailles.

 The interior of the palace is adorned with intricately carved designs and paintings of angels and nymphs.
 Not just that it also houses marble Italian columns, grand chandeliers, paintings, and furniture.

 The gates of the palace are replicas of the gates of Buckingham palace, London

 The gates of Lal Baag Palace are the replicas of the gates at Buckingham Palace in London.
 It is said that the gates were shipped from London specially for the palace and are half the size of those at Buckingham Palace.
 The gates to this day are the testaments of the great taste and aesthetic of the Holkar rulers as well as their interest in western architecture.
 The gates also carry the Holkar Dynasty emblem that reads: “He who tries, succeeds”